ericzhang631/playlist-transfer/README.md

 - **Select Playlists:** Users can select specific Spotify playlists they wish to transfer to YouTube.

 - **Transfer to YouTube:** The app initiates the transfer of selected Spotify playlists to YouTube.
 Please note that due to quota limitations, the app can currently only transfer up to 100 songs per playlist.
-This limitation will be removed once a quota increase is approved.
+Limits will be removed once a quota increase is approved.